untra/polyglot/seo.md

 {% endfor %}
 {% endhighlight %}

-With this SEO, each page click will count towards the net clicks of all languages on the website.
+With this SEO, each page click for one sites language will count towards the net clicks of all languages on the website.